Drug Evaluation Committee 2020-51 Procedures for changing SMO

 Question

-We provide CRC and clinical trial secretariat services for a corporate clinical trial being conducted at a clinic, and we also provide IRB secretariat support services since the IRB is requested by our central IRB.
+We provide CRC and clinical trial secretariat services for a corporate clinical trial being conducted at a certain clinic, and we also provide IRB secretariat support services since the IRB has requested our central IRB to provide IRB services.

 The clinical trial is still ongoing, but we have decided to change the SMO to another company (let's call it Company A).